klustria/helidon-mp-ocivault-unittest/Practices.md

 To simplify testing, we will use `test doubles` to replace the production implementation of the OCI Vault integration using the following `test double` approaches:

-1. Fake objects with `HelidonTest` - for this approach, we will be using various components of HelidonTest:
+1. Fake objects with `HelidonTest` - Allows a CDI bean to be replaced with a fake implementation.
+For this approach, we will be using various components of HelidonTest:
    * `@HelidonTest` - a class level annotation that will cause the test extension to start a Helidon microprofile server for you, so that you do not need to manage the server lifecycle in your test.
    * `@AddBean(Sample.class)` - a class level annotation that loads the provided class as a CDI bean into a Helidon container and effectively replacing the production version of the bean.
    * `WebTarget` - an injectable object that can be used as the http interface to invoke the server endpoint started by `@HelidonTest`
-2. Mocking/stubbing using `Mockito` - for this approach, we will rely on Mockito as a mocking framework which internally uses java reflection to achieve this goal.
-Specific to this tutorial, we will only use these Mockito components:
+2. Mocking/stubbing using `Mockito` - Allows a class or interface to be mocked using java reflection.
+Specific to this tutorial, we will only use a subset of Mockito components:
    * `mock(Sample.class)` - creates a mock object of a specified class or an interface that will be used by a Mockito directive to specify the method to stub.
    * `when(...).thenReturn(...)` - is a directive used to return a particular hardcoded value whenever we invoke a